christophgysin/archlinuxarm.github.com/concepts/cross-compiling.md

 At this point, start/restart distcc:

 * Debian/Ubuntu: /etc/init.d/distcc start|restart
-* Arch Linux: /etc/rc.d/distccd start|restart
+* Arch Linux: systemctl restart distccd

 ### Compiling Packages ###
 Back on ALARM master device, make sure that distcc has been enabled in makepkg.conf and specify the cross-compiler computer's IP address in the DISTCC_HOSTS variable.
 Build packages like you normally would with makepkg.